 If Jesus was a liar, He was a major liar

 We have real life parallels that can help us understand this point.
 John Nash is a famous mathematician who was the basis for the movie A Beautiful Mind.
 He is brilliant, yet suffers from schizophrenia which is characterized by delusions.
 Could Jesus be just another case of a schizophrenic who is really smart or at least highly functional?
 For several reasons, I do not think this is the case with Jesus.
 Unlike Nash, Jesus’ 'delusions' were witnessed by other people.
 When He was baptized, everyone heard God speak and declare Jesus is the son of God.
 Jesus performed genuine miracles, such as healing the sick and feeding 5,000 people with a few loaves of bread, which were witnessed by others.
 The only other explanation would be mass hysteria, which is controversial and doesn’t really apply to visual or auditory hallucinations.

 When considering the assumptions of the LLL argument and all the relevant information, it is very hard to escape the conclusions reached by McDowell.
 Is this argument ever going to convert someone to Christianity?
 I do not know.
 I can imagine situations where it might, or at least could contribute to someone’s conversion.
 However, the larger point is that we cannot just take things as we please.
-To paraphrase Ravi Zacharias, we have the right to believe what we want, but that doesn’t mean what we believe is right.
 If we like the idea of Jesus as a great moral teacher, but are unwilling to call Him God, then we must recognize and confess that we are living in a world of make-believe and that we are not accepting the real Jesus who existed as part of history.